ventor-tech/secure-sharing/INSTALL.md

 uwsgi --ini uwsgi.ini
 ```

 **NOTE** You need Redis server installed somewhere.
-One options is to run it
+For example, run it
 locally in Docker:

 ```bash